 The department of physics offers programs leading to both the master of science and doctor of philosophy degrees.
 The master’s degree can be earned with either a thesis or non-thesis option.

-Each student's graduate degree program is designed around a set of core graduate courses (classical mechanics, electrodynamics, quantum mechanics, and statistical mechanics) and graduate two physics electives.
+Each student's graduate degree program is designed around a set of core graduate courses (classical mechanics, electrodynamics, quantum mechanics, and statistical mechanics) and two graduate physics electives.
 After their second year, Ph.D. students must take a qualifying examination based on the material taken from the undergraduate courses and the graduate core courses.
-Details of the program and course offerings may be obtained by calling 573-341-4702, or emailing the department chairman at firstname.lastname@example.org.
-Additional information may also be found on the department's web page at http://physics.mst.edu/ or requested via email to email@example.com.
+Details of the program and course offerings can be found on the department's web page at http://physics.mst.edu/ or requested via email to email@example.com.

-The department's research emphasis includes both fundamental and applied studies in three areas of physics: condensed matter, solid state, and materials physics; cloud, aerosol and environmental physics; and atomic, molecular, and optical physics.
-Experimental and theoretical research opportunities are available for study in each of these areas.
-Following their core coursework, graduate students in the department are able to work with faculty on a wide range of problems, including the characterization of magnetic materials, predicting the properties of quantum and classical phase transitions, establishing the structure and properties of atmospheric aerosols, investigating electron transport in polymers, determining electron-atom scattering events, characterizing the particulate in rocket engine exhaust, exploring the structural properties of thin magnetic films, computing the electronic structure of new materials, measuring and imaging ion-atom collisions, investigating water and sulfuric acid cluster interactions, analyzing and characterizing nanostructures on surfaces, ascertaining the properties of charged particles and atoms, studying the nucleation of vapors into droplets, growing and characterizing exotic materials, studying wave propagation in complex media, and exploring quantum electrodynamics’ descriptions of few-electron atoms and ions, studying gravitational waves emitted by black holes and neutron stars; and exploring the expansion history of the universe.
+The department's research emphasis includes three areas of physics: condensed matter and materials physics; atomic, molecular, and optical physics; as well as astrophysics.
+Experimental and theoretical research opportunities are available in each of these areas.
+Graduate students in the department work with faculty on a wide range of problems, including the characterization of magnetic materials, predicting the properties of quantum and classical phase transitions, investigating electrical and thermal transport, determining electron-atom scattering events, computing the electronic structure of new materials, measuring and imaging ion-atom collisions, growing and characterizing exotic quantum materials, studying wave propagation in complex media, exploring quantum electrodynamics’ descriptions of few-electron atoms and ions, studying gravitational waves emitted by black holes and neutron stars; and exploring the expansion history of the universe.

 PHYSICS 5000 Special Problems (IND 0.0-6.0)